gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## What

-This RFD proposes a new mechanism for Teleport agents installed on Linux servers to automatically update to a version set by an operator via tctl.
+This RFD proposes a new mechanism for Teleport agents to automatically update to a version scheduled by an operator via tctl.

+All agent installations are in-scope for this proposal, including agents installed on Linux servers and Kubernetes.

 The following anti-goals are out-of-scope for this proposal, but will be addressed in future RFDs:
-- Analogous adjustments for Teleport agents installed on Kubernetes
-- Phased rollouts of new agent versions for agents connected to an existing cluster
 - Signing of agent artifacts via TUF
 - Teleport Cloud APIs for updating agents
+- Improvements to the local functionality of the Kubernetes agent for better compatibility with FluxCD and ArgoCD.

 This RFD proposes a specific implementation of several sections in https://github.com/gravitational/teleport/pull/39217.